Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder: Conclusions

 Overall, the $\beta$-VAE provides a skillful and physically informative nonlinear representation of coupled tropical Pacific variability.
 It preserves large-scale SST, OHC, and OLR structures while learning latent dimensions corresponding to distinct aspects of ENSO and related ocean-atmosphere coupling.
-The $\beta$-VAE may also enable investigation into mode onset and decay or the creation of more targeted teleconnection indices using latent representations \cite[e.g.,][]{passarella2023assessing}.
-Further interpretation of such a $\beta$-VAE latent space would be needed to assess potential implications for predictability.
+The $\beta$-VAE may also enable investigation into mode onset and decay for predictability or more targeted teleconnection indices \cite[e.g.,][]{passarella2023assessing}.
 The generative capabilities of the $\beta$-VAE may also enable the creation of synthetic data to extend limited observational records \cite[e.g.,][]{kadow2020artificial}.
 However, several limitations also exist.
 For example, the latent space is only partially disentangled, particularly for atmospheric variability and for distinctions such as EP versus CP ENSO.
-Future work should focus on further disentangling properties of climate variability.
+Future work could systematically evaluate alternative reconstruction loss functions (e.g., MAE, Huber, LogCosh) to analyze their impact on the $\beta$-VAE latent space.
+We also find that the choice of ablation baseline (mean- vs zero-replacement) may push the decoder outside of the learned latent manifold and amplify latent dimension variability.
+Future work using similar variance-diagnostic frameworks should account for this sensitivity when selecting and interpreting baseline replacement experiments.
+A plausible contributor to LDs representing multiple modes of variability is feature superposition, where a network encodes more features than its latent space, leading to overlapping directions \citep{elhage2022toy}.
+Sparse autoencoders (SAEs) have been proposed to address this through an encoder-decoder model that projects data into a sparse latent space while using an $L1$ penalty to ensure that each active dimension corresponds to a single feature \citep{cunningham2023sparse,king2025leveraging}.
+Whether the assumption of sparse, independent features translates to representing intrinsically coupled climate-scale processes in the tropical Pacific remains an open question, making SAEs a compelling avenue for future work.
 A challenge with training a $\beta$-VAE is the need for a sufficiently large training dataset; the perfect model framework used herein helped overcome the limited sample size of observed ENSO events, but in exchange, tropical Pacific biases from E3SM were likely inherited by the $\beta$-VAE \cite[e.g.,][]{fasullo2023overview,fasullo2024modes}.
-Future work should explore the utility of transfer learning with reanalyses to mitigate model biases and nonstationary extrapolation, although recent work has shown that a sufficiently large dataset is required for such applications \citep{mayer2025can}.
+Future work should explore the utility of transfer learning with reanalyses to mitigate model biases and nonstationary extrapolation, although recent work has shown that a sufficiently long reanalysis record is required for such applications \citep{mayer2025can}.
 Nevertheless, the $\beta$-VAE shows promise for reduced-dimensional analyses of nonlinear climate variability and for identifying interpretable latent structure in the coupled Earth system.